vadmus/misterch0c-shadowbroker/README.md

 - **ETRE** is an exploit for IMail 8.10 to 8.22
 - **FUZZBUNCH** is an exploit framework, similar to MetaSploit
 - **ODDJOB** is an implant builder and C&C server that can deliver exploits for Windows 2000 and later, also not detected by any AV vendors

+- **PASSFREELY** utility which "Bypasses authentication for Oracle servers"